kevinski119/KevinLang-v1/README.md

-# Kevin Coder Text Language â€“ v1
+# Kevin Coder Text Language - v1
 A compact, expressive texting language for coders who think in brackets, arrays, recursion, and chaos.
 This is **not** a programming language.
 This is a **human-readable conlang** that uses code-like syntax to express meaning, mood, and patterns.